The 11th Fastnet Film Festival

 PLEASE READ ALL RULES AND REGULATIONS PRIOR TO SUBMITTING YOUR FILM.
 ENTRIES WILL BE MARKED AS INCOMPLETE IF ALL ELEMENTS OF THE ENTRY ARE NOT COMPLETED AS PER OUR RULES.

-1) Entries should not exceed 18 minutes in duration including ALL titles and credits.
+Entries into other categories should not exceed 18 minutes in duration including ALL titles and credits.

 3) Films previously entered into and screened at our festival are not eligible for re-entry in subsequent years.

-4) If the film is not in English, then it must have hard coded English subtitles, and in the case of DVD entrants, on both copies.
+4) If the film is not in English, then it must have hard coded English subtitles.

 5) FFF reserve the right to refuse to screen any submission deemed by the Festival to be inappropriate.
 Should you wish to question FFF about their decision, you can contact us by email on firstname.lastname@example.org.